-Lisa Couture, MSW, Executive Director
+L. Renée Couture, MSW, Executive Director

-Lisa joined Krempels Center in May of 2009.
+(Lisa) Renée joined Krempels Center in May of 2009.
 As executive director, she is responsible to the board of directors for leadership and management of the organization and its programs and managing financial and human resources.
-Lisa’s prior managerial positions include executive director of Fair Tide, outreach program director for Rockingham Community Action, and program coordinator of The Birchtree Center.
+Renée's prior managerial positions include executive director of Fair Tide, outreach program director for Rockingham Community Action, and program coordinator of The Birchtree Center.
 She earned her master’s degree in social work from the University of New England in 2000 and her bachelor’s degree from the University of New Hampshire in 1994.

-Barb Kresge, OTR/L, CBIS, Program Director
+Barb Kresge, OTR/L, CBIS, Director of Strategic Program Initiatives

-Betsy Oski, Operations and Development Associate
+Betsy Oski, Development Associate

 Betsy joined Krempels Center in April of 2015.
 Betsy brings ten years’ experience as a Human Resources professional, including recruitment, talent management, and systems administration.
 Betsy earned a Bachelors degree in Psychology from William Smith College, Geneva NY.
 Betsy is looking forward to working with Krempels Center staff, board of directors, donors and members.

-Kelly Redwine, MS, OTR/L, Program Coordinator
+Kelly Redwine-DePierre, MS, OTR/L, Program Coordinator

 Kelly joined Krempels Center in October 2012.
 She has a Master’s of Science in occupational therapy and worked in the field of mental health for more than seven years.
-Kelly interned at Krempels Center four years ago and now enjoys her role as educator and mentor to the many students who complete their internships at the center.
+Kelly interned at Krempels Center and now enjoys her role as educator and mentor to the many students who complete their internships at the center.